Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Planning Commission

-The Planning Commission in India was set up in March 1950 to promote a rapid rise in the standard of living of the people by exploiting the resources of the country, increasing production and offering employment opportunities to all.
+The Planning Commission in India was set up on March 1950 to promote a rapid rise in the standard of living of the people by utilizing the resources of the country, increasing production and offering employment opportunities to all.
 The Planning Commission has the responsibility for formulating plans as to how the resources can be used in the most effective way.
-Jawaharlal Nehru was the first chairman of the Panning Commission.

 Structure of the Planning Commission: